CardKit/cardkit/README.md

 ### Yields

 An `ActionCard` may produce some amount of data upon its execution.
 For example, a card that performs a computation to detect the location of an object in an image may *yield* the location of the object.
-These yields can then be used as Inputs to downstream cards (defined in later hands).
+These yields can then be used as Inputs to downstream cards (cards that are defined in later hands).

 ### End Flag

 Cards may execute indefinitely or their execution may halt upon some condition.
 For example, a card that reads data from a humidity sensor may continuously perform these readings; a card that controls a drone to fly to a particular location may cease execution once the drone has reached that location.
 These two execution styles are captured by the End Flag.

 The End Flag is captured by the `Satisfiable` protocol.
 A card is considered "satisfied" once its end condition has been met.

-Satisfaction of a hand occurs when both of the following conditions are met:

-* All `HandCard`s specifying satisfaction logic (i.e. `LogicHandCard` instances) are satisfied
-* All `ActionCard`s not bound to a `HandCard` are satisfied

 ### Slots